Medication reviews

 In addition to the above pharmacists or other qualified professionals should be involved as follows (from the following paragraphs in the said Guidance):

-12 If you are unsure about interactions or other aspects of prescribing and managing medicines, you should seek advice from experienced colleagues, including pharmacists, prescribing advisers and clinical pharmacologists.46 It is sometimes difficult, because of time pressures, to give patients as much information as you or they would like.
+46 It is sometimes difficult, because of time pressures, to give patients as much information as you or they would like.
 To help with this, you should consider the role that other members of the healthcare team, including pharmacists, could play.
 Pharmacists can undertake medicine reviews, explain how to take medicines and offer advice on interactions and side effects.
-You should work with pharmacists in your organisation and/or locality to avoid the risks of overloading or confusing patients with excessive or inconsistent information.91 Where appropriate, you should also report relevant adverse drug reactions and patient safety incidents to the patient’s GP, the pharmacy that supplied the medicine, the local controlled drugs accountable officer and the medicine manufacturers.
+You should work with pharmacists in your organisation and/or locality to avoid the risks of overloading or confusing patients with excessive or inconsistent information.

 Most patients will not be expected to be aware of the above duties of care.
 They would not expected to understand what ‘unlicensed medicines‘ mean or the potential implications.